firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/cash.md

-# How to tack cash
+# How to track cash

 There are a few ways to manage your cash transactions in Firefly III.
 On this page you can read about them.